-ILC Enegy Upgrade with C3 Technology
+ILC Energy Upgrade with C3 Technology

-C3 is a concept that is aimed at developing normal conducting RF (NCRF) accelerator technology to operates at high gradient with high RF-to-beam efficiency [645, 646].
-C3 accelerators are bringing recent advances in the understanding of high-gradient operation [647, 648, 649], cavity design and RF power distribution [650], RF pulse compression [651], and cryogenic operation [652] to improve the performance of normal-conducting RF (NCRF) accelerators for high-gradient, high-brightness and high-luminosity applications.
-The two principal innovations for the C^3 concept are: (1) the use of highly-optimized reentrant cells with distributed coupling to power the linac without cellto-cell RF coupling, and (2) the operation of the copper accelerating structure at liquid nitrogen temperatures (77 K) to increase the RF efficiency of the structure by a factor of three, while also increasing the strength of the material.
+C3 is a concept that is aimed at developing normal conducting RF (NCRF) accelerator technology to operates at high gradient with high RF-to-beam efficiency [675, 687].
+C3 accelerators are bringing recent advances in the understanding of high-gradient operation [688, 689, 690], cavity design and RF power distribution [691], RF pulse compression [692], and cryogenic operation [693] to improve the performance of normal-conducting RF (NCRF) accelerators for high-gradient, high-brightness and high-luminosity applications.
+The two principal innovations for the C3 concept are: (1) the use of highly-optimized reentrant cells with distributed coupling to power the linac without cellto-cell RF coupling, and (2) the operation of the copper accelerating structure at liquid nitrogen temperatures (77 K) to increase the RF efficiency of the structure by a factor of three, while also increasing the strength of the material.
 This has been found to correlate with the achievable operating gradient.
 The C3 approach has the potential of operating at extremely high gradients.
-Prototype structures have been operated with beam up to 160 MeV/m [646, 652] and single cell test cavities have exceeded 200 MeV/m gradients [653, 654].
+Prototype structures have been operated with beam up to 160 MeV/m [687, 693] and single cell test cavities have exceeded 200 MeV/m gradients [694, 695].
 The C3 cryomodule that is under development for the main linac and the RF sources that accompany it fits comfortably within the existing diameter tunnel that is planned for the ILC main linac tunnel.
 The nominal operating parameters for C^3 technology are 120 MeV/m gradient with $\sim 90\%$ fill factor for the cryomodule that forms the basis of the main linac design.
 A higher gradient version at 155 MeV/m is also being explored.
-The proponents of C3 are developing an R&D plan to realize a fully engineered cryomodule and test it with full beam loading over the next decade [655].
+The proponents of C3 are developing an R&D plan to realize a fully engineered cryomodule and test it with full beam loading over the next decade [696].
 During the timescale of this demonstration R&D plan, we will have the opportunity to push the accelerating gradient of the C3 linac well beyond 120 MeV/m, measure the break down rate in realistic operating conditions and make a determination of the physical limit of the installed cryomodules capacity for higher gradient.

-For the re-utilization of ILC infrastructure with a C^3 energy upgrade we will consider the case of a 30 / 20 km tunnel constructed for ILC including the main linac and beam delivery system (BDS).
-For e^+e^- collisions, a center of mass energy of 3 / 2 TeV is presently considered the limit for a practical beam delivery system that accounts for beamsstrahlung effects.
-This BDS would need to be on the order of 2 km per side leaving 13 / 8 km of tunnel to reach the colliding beam energy of 1.5 / 1 TeV.
-This main linac length would be achievable with the nominal C^3 operating
+For the re-utilization of ILC infrastructure with a C^3 energy upgrade we will consider the case of a 30 (20) km tunnel constructed for ILC including the main linac and beam delivery system (BDS).
+For e^+e^- collisions, a center of mass energy upgrade to 3 (2) TeV is presently considered the limit for a practical beam delivery system that accounts for beamsstrahlung effects.
+This BDS would need to be on the order of 2 km per side leaving 13 (7) km of tunnel to reach the colliding beam